-- Animal Biology, Major or Honours
+- Animal Biology, Honours

 - Cell and Developmental Biology, Honours

-- Computer Science and Biology, Combined Major, Combined Honours
+- Computer Science and Biology, Combined Major

-- Conservation Biology, Major or Honours
+- Conservation Biology, Honours

 - Evolutionary Biology, Honours

-- Marine Biology, Major or Honours
+- Marine Biology, Honours

-- Plant Biology, Major or Honours
+- Plant Biology, Honours

 - Chemical Biology, Combined Honours (See Chemistry)